il0106/hse_fqw/README.md

 # hse_fqw
-Repo is for HSE FQW.
+The repo is for HSE FQW.